Energy and the Cost Crisis

 After the pandemic, when countries began to recover, the demand for gas started to increase again but it could not be met due to a shortage in supply.
 This caused gas prices to increase in 2021.
 The problem was made worse by renewable sources like wind and solar producing less power and cold weather during the winter months making more people turn their heating up.

-More recently, Russia’s invasion of Ukraine has threatened supplies and driven up prices further.
+This increase in gas prices forced some energy suppliers in the UK out of business.
+Russia’s invasion of Ukraine has threatened supplies and driven up prices further.
 Russia is one of the world’s largest producers of oil and gas, supplying the EU with 40% of its gas in 2021.

 Ways to Lower Your Energy Bills